 The club is obviously reviewing its events in the light of the developing coronavirus situation and advice.
 Due to the current restrictions we are unable to advertise group activities for the time being.
-We have postponed the meets that were scheduled for March to June to 2021.
+Most of our March-October 2020 schedule has been rearranged for 2021.
 We will post further updates when possible.
 In the mean time, stay well and keep fit within the guidelines.

 After all that rain, we were lucky to have three days of mostly good and often sunny weather on a fun weekend in the peak district on 6-8 March.
 Ladybower reservoir and the Tower, Win Hill, Higger Tor, Stanage, Froggatt and the White Edge were all visited giving Roger lots of chances to practice his bouldering.

 A good turnout on the January Lakes trip to Stair, shared with the STMC, saw us making the best of some overcast weather around the Newlands Valley and Coledale [more challenging than that on the Coledale horseshoe on Saturday – ed].
 Thanks to our illustrious founder’s haggis-hunting skills we did justice to Burns night with a cook-in on the Saturday.
 Those who stayed till Monday were rewarded with a real […]

 Sandy broke new ground for an interesting January day walk by starting at Hatton Cross Bus Station.
 We soon left the planes behind, following the London Loop through surprising open parkland, and along rivers and the Grand Union Canal.
 We popped up back into suburbia at Uxbridge to enjoy a pint at the end.

 Thanks to Anne for a great festive day walk in surprisingly good weather, if a tad muddy in places (OK, so the path was well under water at one point).
 Picture again courtesy of Tony – near Tanner’s Hatch with Polesden Lacey in the background.